Skip to main content

 KV_LOCK_QUEUE_MESSAGELock for SMTP message queues21

-KV_LOCK_EMAIL_TASKLock for email-related tasks23
+KV_LOCK_TASKLock for background tasks23

 KV_LOCK_DAVWebDAV locks25